meilisearch/specifications/text/0119-instance-options.md

 >> --master-key `:suggestedMasterKey` <<

-Restart Meilisearch after executing the command above to use this new and secure master key.
+Restart Meilisearch with the argument above to use this new and secure master key.
 ```

 Not providing a master key when `--env` is set to `development` displays a warning message.